BrianYang2013/Journey/README.md

 The fact about the local meet up:
 1. 40 people show up, more than half are CEO/CTO.
 Female less than 15%
 2. show case is based on Regression.
 About 5 people raised meaningful questions.
+3. The people sit at my left side (India) is beginer.
+My right side is a European guy, working on iPython notebook to test his code.
+My skill is somewhat in middle of them.